 Your Company has not accepted any deposits from the public within the meaning ofSection 73 to 76 of the Companies Act 2013 and the rule made there under during theyear.

-The board of directors has carried out an annual evaluation of its own performanceBoard committees and individual directors pursuant to the provisions of the Act and thecorporate governance requirements as prescribed by Securities and Exchange Board of India("SEBI") under Clause 49 of the Listing Agreements ("Clause 49").
+The board of directors has carried out an annual evaluation of its own performanceBoard committees and individual directors pursuant to the provisions of the Act and thecorporate governance requirements as prescribed by Securities and Exchange Board of India(SEBI) under Regulation 27 (2) of LODR 2015.